Cifas Digital Fraud Practitioner

 Learn how cryptography is used for security, from encryption and hashing to Blockchain.

-Unit 7: Password exposure in insecure systems
+Module 7: Database hacks and password exposure in insecure systems

 Explore how password management systems use hash functions and learn how criminals crack them.

-Unit 8: Database hacks and denial of service attack
+Module 8: Identify denial of service attacks

 How databases function, how criminals hack them and steal data, and what can be done to protect them.

-Unit 9: The prevention of and response to cyber fraud
+Module 9: The prevention of and response to cyber fraud

 An overview of the ways to prevent cyber fraud, as well as how to investigate it.